-Three separate research travel grants are available (all applications are due by April 15 for the fiscal year running from June 1 – May 31, and all grant funds must be used in their entirety during the award period):
+Four separate research travel grants are available.
+All grant funds must be used in their entirety during the award period.

 The Clements Center-DeGolyer Library Research Travel Grants help promote the use of the DeGolyer's extraordinary holdings related to Southwestern history.

 Business History Travel Grants are available for scholars who are working on business-related projects.

 The Bonham Chapter of the Daughters of the Republic of Texas Award Research Grants are for scholars whose work will advance the understanding of the history of Texas.